Close

 Section 194A of Income Tax Act: TDS on Interest Income

-Section 194A, often referred to as the 194A TDS section, plays a fundamental role in ensuring compliance with tax laws.
-This section pertains to the deduction of TDS on interest income over interest on securities.
+The 194A TDS section is the central rule for tax compliance on interest payments.
+This law directs the deduction of TDS on interest income, but it makes a critical distinction by excluding any interest earned on securities.
 It applies to entities making payments where the interest exceeds prescribed thresholds.
 Key aspects include:

 • Applicability to interest from banks, financial institutions, and other entities.